Teebusch/arworkshop/README.md

 ##### Instructor

 - make sure everyone has at least the Hiro AR markers (see pdfs in `ar-markers/` directory)
+- make sure everyone has a QR code that leads to their personal repl. (ideally, a combined [AR + QR marker](https://jeromeetienne.github.io/AR.js/three.js/examples/arcode.html))

 ##### Exercise